-The Company has established an allowance to reserve for forfeitures of awards in the FADCP and LTIP plans of \$2,894 as of June 30, 2023, and is included within Accrued Compensation, Commissions and Benefits on the Unaudited Consolidated Statement of Financial Condition.
-In determining the allowance, management considers the Company's historical forfeiture experience which involves the use of estimates.
+The Company has established a reserve for expected credit losses for forfeitures of awards in the FADCP and LTIP plans of \$2,569 as of June 30, 2024, and is included within Accrued Compensation and Benefits on the Unaudited Consolidated Statement of Financial Condition.
+In determining the reserve for expected credit losses, management considers the Company's historical forfeiture experience which involves the use of estimates.
 The actual amounts may be materially different than the recorded amounts.